 I have seen some people use ‘git worktrees’ to enable parallel Claude Code sessions, but I generally just use multiple separate clones of the repo

-This is a little chaotic on the brain, as you have to mentally juggle multiple distinct tasks, but it lets you literally solve like…2-3x the bugs
+This is a little chaotic on the brain, as you have to mentally juggle multiple distinct tasks, but it lets you literally solve like…2-3x the tasks

-Asking Claude Code to simplify and refactor and identify correctness issues repeatedly
+Asking Claude Code to simplify, refactor, and identify bugs repeatedly

 Maybe there is more optimal wording but in general it can identify some reasonable simplifications that are good-to-have